junxit/us-congress-bills-110/bill.md

 - **(a)** *Research areas* The Nanomanufacturing program component area, or any successor program component area, shall include research on—
   - **(1)** development of instrumentation and tools required for the rapid characterization of nanoscale materials and for monitoring of nanoscale manufacturing processes; and
   - **(2)** approaches and techniques for scaling the synthesis of new nanoscale materials to achieve industrial-level production rates.
 - **(b)** *Green nanotechnology* Interdiciplinary research centers supported under the Program in accordance with section 2(b)(4) of the 21st Century Nanotechnology Research and Development Act (15 U.S.C.
-7501(b)(4)) that are focused on nanomanufactur­ing research and centers established under the authority of section 5(b)(3) of this Act shall include as part of the activities of such centers—
+7501(b)(4)) that are focused on nanomanufacturing research and centers established under the authority of section 5(b)(3) of this Act shall include as part of the activities of such centers—
   - **(1)** research on methods and approaches to develop environmentally benign nanoscale products and nanoscale manufacturing processes, taking into consideration relevant findings and results of research supported under the Environmental, Health, and Safety program component area, or any successor program component area;
   - **(2)** fostering the transfer of the results of such research to industry; and
   - **(3)** providing for the education of scientists and engineers through interdisciplinary studies in the principles and techniques for the design and development of environmentally benign nanoscale products and processes.
 - **(c)** *Review of nanomanufacturing research and research facilities*
-  - **(1)** *Public meeting* Not later than 12 months after the date of enactment of this Act, the National Nanotechnology Coordination Office shall sponsor a public meeting, including representation from a wide range of industries engaged in nano­scale manufacturing, to—
+  - **(1)** *Public meeting* Not later than 12 months after the date of enactment of this Act, the National Nanotechnology Coordination Office shall sponsor a public meeting, including representation from a wide range of industries engaged in nanoscale manufacturing, to—
     - **(A)** obtain the views of participants at the meeting on—
-      - **(i)** the relevance and value of the research being carried out under the Nano­manufacturing program component area of the Program, or any successor program component area; and
+      - **(i)** the relevance and value of the research being carried out under the Nanomanufacturing program component area of the Program, or any successor program component area; and
-      - **(ii)** whether the capabilities of nanotechnology research facilities supported under the Program are adequate to meet current and near-term requirements for the fabrication and characterization of nanoscale devices and systems; and
+      - **(ii)** whether the capabilities of nanotechnology research facilities supported under the Program are adequate—
+        - **(I)** to meet current and near-term requirements for the fabrication and characterization of nanoscale devices and systems; and
+        - **(II)** to provide access to and use of instrumentation and equipment at the facilities, by means of networking technology, to individuals who are at locations remote from the facilities; and
     - **(B)** receive any recommendations on ways to strengthen the research portfolio supported under the Nanomanufacturing program component area, or any successor program component area, and on improving the capabilities of nanotechnology research facilities supported under the Program.
   - **(2)** *Advisory panel review* The Advisory Panel shall review the Nanomanufacturing program component area of the Program, or any successor program component area, and the capabilities of nanotechnology research facilities supported under the Program to assess—
-    - **(A)** whether the funding for the Nanomanufacturing program component area, or any successor program component area, is adequate and receiving appropriate priority within the overall resources available for the Program;
+    - **(A)** whether the funding for the Nano­man­u­fac­turing program component area, or any successor program component area, is adequate and receiving appropriate priority within the overall resources available for the Program;
     - **(B)** the relevance of the research being supported to the identified needs and requirements of industry;
-    - **(C)** whether the capabilities of nanotechnology research facilities supported under the Program are adequate to meet current and near-term requirements for the fabrication and characterization of nanoscale devices and systems; and
+    - **(C)** whether the capabilities of nano­tech­nol­ogy research facilities supported under the Program are adequate—
+      - **(i)** to meet current and near-term requirements for the fabrication and characterization of nanoscale devices and systems; and
+      - **(ii)** to provide access to and use of instrumentation and equipment at the facilities, by means of networking technology, to individuals who are at locations remote from the facilities; and
     - **(D)** the level of funding that would be needed to support—
-      - **(i)** the acquisition of instrumentation and equipment sufficient to provide the capabilities at nanotechnology research facilities described in subparagraph (C); and
+      - **(i)** the acquisition of instrumentation, equipment, and networking technology sufficient to provide the capabilities at nanotechnology research facilities described in subparagraph (C); and
       - **(ii)** the operation and maintenance of such facilities.
   - **(3)** *Report* Not later than 18 months after the date of enactment of this Act, the Advisory Panel shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science and Technology of the House of Representatives a report on its assessment required under paragraph (2), along with any recommendations and a copy of the report prepared in accordance with paragraph (1).